japinder12/toronto-safety/README.md

 # Toronto Safety

-Neighborhood Safety Dashboard for the City of Toronto.
+Neighbourhood Safety Dashboard for the City of Toronto.

 What it does: Enter a postal code → shows recent Toronto Police Service Major Crime Indicators on a map and table.
 Scope: City of Toronto only.